TheOfficialFloW/VitaShell/README.md

 Changelog
 ---------

+### Changelog 1.92
+- Added ability to mount gamesd ux0:
+- Fixed bug where the VitaShell kernel module was loaded but not started, thus it'd run out of memory after some launches.

 ### Changelog 1.91
 - Added ability to create new files, thanks to abertschi.
 - Added ability to skip last dir by holding L on startup.